Kahaani: Soundtrack

 The film score is composed by Clinton Cerejo, whereas the soundtrack album is composed by Vishal–Shekhar, and the lyrics for the film's six songs were written by Vishal Dadlani, Anvita Dutt and Sandeep Srivastava.
 Several of R. D. Burman's Hindi and Bengali compositions were used in the background.
 The album was released on 13 February 2012, subsequently on the digital music platform Apple iTunes India since its inception from mid-2012.
 The soundtrack received positive reviews, and was praised for its amalgamation of Bengali and Hindi lyrics.
-A review in CNN-IBN states that the song "Ami Shotti Bolchi" is able to partially convey the feel of Kolkata, and that the soundtrack "features right voices with the overall mood of the album".
-Mumbai Mirror rated the album with 3 stars out of 5.
-Reviewing the soundtrack for The Times of India, Anand Vaishnav commented that "Kahaani, as an album, stays honest to the theme of the film".

 Marketing and release

 Kahaani's first-look poster was launched on 2 December 2011, and the official trailer on 5 January 2012.
 The poster, portraying a pregnant Vidya Balan and lacking any romantic element, was well received.
 Critics' expectations were low, owing to the director's previous box-office failures.
 Vidya appeared in public with a prosthetic belly to promote the film, and mingled with the public in railway stations, bus stands and markets.
 She often carried a sketch of her on-screen missing husband, and asked people to help in finding him.
 Social-networking website Ibibo.com developed an online game, The Great Indian Parking Wars, which required players to park Vidya's taxi on a street; it was well-received, reaching 50,000 hits in 10 days.

 On 5 March 2012, prior to release, Kolkata Metro authorities objected to a scene in which Vidya is pushed by a man onto the tracks as a train arrives.
 They requested that the scene be removed, as it would remind people of the past suicides, which had tarnished the railway's image.
 The filmmakers screened the scene for the authorities and explained that nothing in the film would affect the image of the Metro or prompt people to commit suicide.
 Convinced, the officials withdrew their objections, and the scene was retained, although it was removed from trailers.